freifunk-luebeck/site-ffhl/README.md

   * see http://gluon.readthedocs.org/en/latest/releases/v2014.3.html
 * 0.28: *gluon 2014.2*
-  * **note** first version with specific gluon version, previous were just build from arbitrary master states
+  * **note** first version with specific gluon version, previous were simply built from arbitrary master states
-  * new build script to make above possible
+  * new build script to enable the above
   * added package gluon-firewall
-  * replaced FFHL keys for autoupdate with FFMD keys
+  * replaced FFHL auto-update keys by FFMD keys
-  * changed autoupdate URLs for later
+  * changed auto-update URLs for later use
 * 0.27
-  * add Link to the registerseite
+  * added link to the registerseite
 * 0.26
   * first ffmd gluon version